luiselizondo/docker-echoprint-codegen/README.md

 		$ docker run -v $(pwd)/audio:/audio luis/echoprint-codegen

 echoprint-codegen is released under the MIT License.
-The source included here has been cloned from https://github.com/echonest/echoprint-codegen
+This image is licensed under the MIT License too.